 The public bus from Granada to Leon is simple.
 Even for those who don’t speak Spanish.
 And it’s cheap.
 You can easily take a public bus from Granada to Managua.
 Then, it’s a second bus ride from Managua to Leon.
-There’s no need to book a US$14 Granada to Leon shuttle that gets your door to door (unless you want to of course).
+There’s no need to book a US$15 Granada to Leon shuttle that gets your door to door (unless you want to of course).
 If you do want to the trip from Granada to Managua and then from Managua to Leon can be undertaken in half a day on public transport for around US$3.
+While shuttles in Nicaragua are prices in US dollars, you’ll pay in local (cordoba) currency and prices of micro buses and chicken buses are priced in Cordobas.

 There are 4 ways in which to get from Granada to Leon.
 The first and most expensive is a taxi, this is likely to cost your around US$55.
 The second most expensive way to travel between Granada and Leon is a shuttle.
-This will cost you around US$14.
+This will cost you around US$15.
 The second (and our recommended way) is to take a minivan from Granada to Managua and then a minivan from Managua to Leon.
-This will cost you around 90 NIO (Cordobas) in total.
-The third way is a series of camionetas (chicken buses), which will cost around US$1.50.
+This will cost you around 110 NIO (Cordobas) in total.
+The third way is a series of camionetas (chicken buses), which will cost the least, but take the longest and is likely to be the most uncomfortable.

 Taxi from Granada to Leon

 The best way to organize a taxi to Leon from Granada is to organize it with your hotel.
 Ask several people for prices.
-You may be able to book online, and organize a private transfer – RidewithLess offers transfers for US$35 per person, or US$55 for a private single person transfer from Granada to Leon – more details here
+You may be able to book online, and organize a private transfer – RidewithLess offers transfers for US$35 per person, or US$65 for a private single person transfer from Granada to Leon – more details here (updated prices)

 Tourist Shuttle from Granada to Leon

-A tourist shuttle to Leon from Granada will cost from US$14 per person and up.
-Shuttles run from Granada to Leon at 12:30pm and thmanae journey takes 3 hours.
-If you are travelling from Leon to Granada then the shuttle leaves at 09:30am and also takes 3 hours.
+A tourist shuttle to Leon from Granada will cost from US$15 per person and up.
+Shuttles run from Granada to Leon at 11:30am and the journey takes 2.5 hours.
+If you are travelling from Leon to Granada then the shuttle leaves at 09:30am and also takes 2.5 hours.
 The best way to book the Leon to Granada shuttle is to ask at your hotel or hostel – or you can book online with Bigfoothostel – details here.

 Granada to Leon Minibus